 I made these little bacon and potato tots for my young ones the other day and they demolished the lot.
-They are easy and fun to make too.
+Not only was that a great testimonial but they are easy and fun to make too.

 - Make them in multiple batches as they freeze very well.

 - You can spray them sparingly with oil and bake them if you prefer.

 - Cooking the tots

 You will need:

 - 4 cups potato and bacon mash

 - 1/2 cup plain white flour